AlexRussak/Roozie.AutoInterface/README.md

 Shout out to Andrew Lock's [Source Generator series](https://andrewlock.net/series/creating-a-source-generator/).
 It was an excellent resource for learning all aspects of source generators.

-# Examples

-You can find examples in the test projects: